husonlab/splitstree6/doc/user-manual.md

 ![Attaching a BioNJ algorithm to an existing Distances block.](figs/Ungulate2.png)

-Suppose we want to compare a network computed by the NeighborNet algorithm with a tree obtained using BioNJ.
+Suppose we want to compare a network computed by the Neighbor Net algorithm with a tree obtained using BioNJ.
 Assuming both are to be computed from the same distance matrix, we can select the corresponding node and choose BioNJ from the popup menu marked with a plus (either on